Events

 Morningside Garden Walk & Plant Sale

-Saturday, July 19th, 2025
+Saturday, July 26th, 2025

 to (Central Time)

-Awarded Sioux City's Yard of the Year in 2022, Tom & Cheri Stewart have created an ever-expanding, backyard native garden paradise in Sioux City's morningside area that's both beautiful and ecologically significant.
-Come walk the gardens and enjoy the pollinators who are also visiting!
+Tom & Cheri Stewart have created an ever-expanding, backyard native garden paradise that's both beautiful and ecologically significant.
+In 2022, the Stewart's Hilltop Garden was awarded Sioux City's Yard-of-the-Year.

 Then relax on a garden bench while enjoying some refreshments.
-Or shop the native plant sale and pick up a few natives for your own yard.

-Proceeds from the plant sale go towards funding native plant gardens in the Siouxland region.
+Or shop the native plant sale at the Hilltop Garden and pick up a few natives for your own yard.
+Proceeds from the plant sale go towards funding native plant gardens and educational programs in the Siouxland region.

 August 2025